ga-dc/wdi7_quiz10/readme.md

 </html>
 ```

-I need to include a equal sign within the party had to render the yield.
+> I need to include a equal sign within the party hats to properly render the contents in "yield"

-<%= yield %>

 ## Question 13

 Of the three options below, which is the most "correct" way of organizing the files that make up an Angular app, as used in class?
 Why is this option considered "better" than the other two?

-Jen's Answer:

-Option B is the most "correct" way demonstrated of the three options.
+> Option B is the most "correct" way demonstrated of the three options.
 This approach keeps views and controllers for a particular feature grouped together.
 With Angular, best practices in organization revolve around making sure the code is modular and grouping features into little mini applications.
 Cited benefits include scalability, maintainability, debugging, and testing.

 *  [Resource](https://scotch.io/tutorials/angularjs-best-practices-directory-structure)